Sam Chelanga: Professional

 Chelanga signed a contract with Nike and made his professional race debut at the B.A.A.
 10K in Boston in June 2011 under Jerry Schumacher and managed to take fourth place.

 In November 2013, he won the 77th Manchester Road Race (4.748 miles), an annual race held on Thanksgiving Day in Manchester, Connecticut, in a time of 21 minutes, 31 seconds.
-Sam ran a 13:04.35 at Boston University's BU Multi-Team Meet, coming in second.
-He came in second behind his old college rival Galen Rupp who won in 13:01.26 – a new American indoor 5k record.
+Chelanga ran a 13:04.35 at Boston University's BU Multi-Team Meet, coming in second.
+He came in second behind his old college rival Galen Rupp, who won in 13:01.26 – a new American indoor 5k record.

-From 2013 - January 2015, Sam trained with Dartmouth College alumnus Ben True in Hanover, New Hampshire.
+From 2013 to January 2015, Chelanga trained with Dartmouth College alumnus Ben True in Hanover, New Hampshire.

-In January 2015, Sam joined coach James Li in Tucson, Arizona.
+In January 2015, Chelanga joined coach James Li in Tucson, Arizona.

 At the 2016 US Olympic Trials, Chelanga finished the 10,000 meters in sixth place, a minute behind winner Galen Rupp.
 But he was the third fastest in the race to hold a sub-28:00.00 qualifying time.